Back to Index

 1. Needs Assessment and Initial System Design (Quote)

 An initial system design should encompass the complete layout and specifications of the solar array to be proposed.
 This includes schematic diagrams, component specifications, and integration plans with existing infrastructure.
-An engineering team should be available to collaborate closely with the client to ensure that the system is optimized for performance, scalability, and reliability.
-By thoroughly analyzing the client's requirements and site conditions, the selected solar company can develop a system that not only meets current demands but is also adaptable for future expansions or upgrades.
-The company can then provide a cost estimate for design, installation and commissioning of the system, along with an expected payback period.
+An engineering team should be available to collaborate closely with your company to ensure that the system is optimized for performance, scalability, and reliability.
+By thoroughly analyzing your business' requirements and site conditions, the solar company you are working with can develop a system that not only meets current demands but is also adaptable for future expansions or upgrades.
+The solar company can then provide a cost estimate for design, installation and commissioning of the system, along with an expected payback period.

 1. Engineered System Design